With the U.S. dollar showing signs of weakness following the U.S. jobs report, all eyes are on whether it will continue to decline

 - Germany: Industrial Production

-Last weekend, the U.S. dollar hit its lowest point following the release of the U.S. August employment report on the 5th, which showed a significant decline in nonfarm payrolls.The EUR/USD pair rose from 1.1646 to 1.1759.
-An uptrend has formed along the 10-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the pair rebounded after touching the 200-period simple moving average (SMA) and extended its gains to the +3σ level of the Bollinger Bands, while on the daily chart, it has surpassed last month’s high.
+Last weekend, the U.S. dollar hit its weakest level following the release of the U.S. August employment report on the 5th, which showed a sharp decline in nonfarm payrolls.The EUR/USD pair rose from 1.1646 to 1.1759.
+An uptrend has emerged along the 10-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the pair rebounded after touching the 200-period simple moving average (SMA) and extended its gains to the +3σ level of the Bollinger Bands; on the daily chart, it has surpassed last month’s high.